dvojitywendy/KenticoCloudDeliveryJavaRxSDK/README.md

 ## API Reference

 ### Property binding

+It's best practice to map the retrieved content items to their strongly-typed models.
+To create a content items's representation in code, you need a class with properties representing the individual content elements:

 1. Make sure that your model extends the `ContentItem` class.
 2. Create public fields with an `ElementMapping` decorator.
 This will make sure that the value from your field is mapped to the content item element.
 3. Based on the type of field, choose the proper element type.
 Supported element types include: `AssetsElement`, `ContentElement`, `DateTimeElement`, `ModularContentElement`, `MultipleChoiceElement`, `NumberElement`, `RichTextElement`, `TaxonomyElement`, `TextElement` and `UrlSlugElement`.

-The following example shows a typical class with different types of elements:
+The following example shows a typical strongly-typed model class with different types of elements:

 ```java
 public final class Coffee extends ContentItem {